hidaya-reg/alx-backend-javascript/0x05-Node_JS_basic/README.md

 ## Learning Objectives
 <details>
 <summary>run javascript using NodeJS</summary>

+### run javascript using NodeJS
 Node.js is a runtime environment that allows you to execute JavaScript code outside of a web browser.

 #### Steps to Run JavaScript with Node.js
 **1. Install Node.js:**
 - Download and install Node.js from the official website: [nodejs.org](https://nodejs.org/en).
 - The installer includes npm (Node Package Manager), which is useful for managing packages.

-**2. Create a JavaScript File:** Use a text editor to create a new file with a .js extension.
-For example, app.js
+**2. Create a JavaScript File:** Use a text editor to create a new file with a `.js` extension.
+For example, `app.js`
 ```js
 // app.js
 console.log("Hello, World!");